adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

 ```

 <a name="removeFromOrg" class="api-ref-subtitle">__removeFromOrg:__</a> (_only available with the [user root command](#userRootCommand)_)
 Removes the user's membership in the organization, and optionally from membership in a domain that is linked to the given organization through the trusted-domain relationship.
+This includes any product configurations and user-groups in the organization that they are a member of.
 There can only be a single `removeFromOrg` action in a command entry.
 If present, the removal action will be the last step invoked.
+If the user is specified by email address, then the domain of the email address specifies the domain of the account.
+If the user is specified by Username, the domain must be provided.
 ```json
 {
   "removeFromOrg": {